UniversalDependencies/udw26/cfp.md

 strength, significance and relevance to the conference, and interest to the attendees.

-All papers will undergo a double-blind peer review process, with final acceptance decisions made by the workshop chairs.
-Submissions that violate the requirements above will be rejected without review.

 All submissions should follow the two-column LREC style guidelines.
 We strongly recommend the use of the LaTeX style files, OpenDocument, or Microsoft Word templates created for LREC:
 <https://lrec2026.info/authors-kit/>.
+Unlike LREC main conference
-All papers must be
-anonymous, i.e., not reveal author(s) on the title page or through self-references.
+submissions, UDW submissions are allowed to include appendices, and the UDW makes a distinction between short (up to four pages) and long papers (up to eight pages).
+All papers must be anonymous, i.e., not reveal author(s) on the title page or through self-references.
 So, e.g., “We previously showed (Smith, 2020) …”, should be avoided.
 Instead, use citations such as “Smith (2020) previously showed …”.

+All papers will undergo a double-blind peer review process, with final acceptance decisions made by the workshop chairs.
+Submissions that violate the requirements above will be rejected without review.

 ## LRE-Map and Sharing Language Resources